-The Financial Accounting Standards Board and IASB have issued converged standards on revenue recognition.
-This new IFRS 15 affects any entity using IFRS that either enters into contracts with customers, unless those contracts are within the scope of other standards such as insurance contracts, financial instruments or lease contracts.
-This IFRS will supersede the revenue recognition requirements in IAS 18 and most industry-specific guidance.
+The Financial Accounting Standards Board and IASB have issued converged standards in respect of revenue recognition.
+IFRS 15 affects any entity entering into contracts with customers, unless those contracts fall within the scope of other standards such as insurance contracts, financial instruments or lease contracts.
+IFRS 15 supersedes the revenue recognition requirements in IAS 18, Revenue, IFRIC 13, Customer Loyalty Programmes, and the majority of other industry-specific guidance.

 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
-New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
+New estimates and judgmental thresholds have been introduced, which may affect the amount or timing of revenue recognized.